 Co-director of Casa Cuadrau, Dani is a yoga, meditation, and meditative hiking instructor and an ecological builder.
 Following several consecutive trips to India, he completed his yoga teacher training with Bharat Shetty (RYT 500).
 Dani’s meditation practice is based on Buddhist teachings received from Tich Nath Han (Zen) and S.N.
 Goenka (Vipassana).
 He has also developed his own open meditation practice with Open Dharma.
 Having studied technical architecture in Barcelona, Dani worked in the construction and theater industries, and also as a yoga instructor.

 Juan Carlos Escanciano is the creator of Navetierra, a project of propagating science, with emphasis on astronomy and space exploration, and its potential impact on the human mind and in society.
 Juan Carlos was initially formed as a Computer Engineer, a profession he has practiced for over 15 years and now has left.
 In fact, his early passion for the mountains, science and spiritual traditions encourage him to look for something more tuned with his true vocation.

--Learn more about our vegetarian food.
+-Learn more about mindful eating and our vegetarian food.